rieldex/mere/regions/thornmere.md

 <li>Cecil Ansell — Trade & Waterways</li>
 </ul>

 This confederation was not a kingdom, but a council of equals.
-Each Great Prince retained significant autonomy, and decisions were made collectively, which also led to much stalling of decrees.
+Each Great Prince retained significant autonomy, and decisions were made collectively—which also led to much stalling of decrees.